Quick Install

 • On the login screen, use the initial admin credentials created during installation.

-3. Create a Super Admin
+3. Create a user

 • Click on Add a User: There are two ways to add users in Netmaker Professional: